 1967 Born in North Chungcheong province, South Korea

 Lee So-Ra is a Korean textile artist who uses ‘Jogakbo’; a traditional style of patchwork made using pieces of salvaged fabrics, to create stunning works of art.
-Lee studied German Literature at university and subconscious influence of the early modernists and their use of line and plane can be found within her large scale, labour-intensive artworks.
 Lee uses fine hand stitching to create her wall hangings, composed of multiple sections of 'Oksa', a natural silk fabric.
 Oksa is known for it’s raw, translucent properties.
-Lee uses natural, botanical ingredients including home-grown herbs to dye the silk, resulting in a soft and natural palette.
-After repeated dying and drying, Lee cuts the silk into small pieces and uses rice starch to stiffen and strengthen the material, each piece hemmed twice before being sewn together.
+Lee uses natural, botanical ingredients including home-grown herbs to dye the silk, resulting in a serene and natural palette.
 Working without a planned arrangement or sketch, the artist arranges the patches spontaneously stitching them with samssol, a traditional Korean fine hand stitch that can only truly be appreciated under close examination.

 Selected Public Collection

 Museum of Craft & Folk Art in San Francisco, USA